shenkanghui/ROS_Driver-for-Aceinna-RTK/README.md

    ​	`catkin_make`

-**Note**:   This driver includes support for serial port and Ethernet.
-The messages output by the two ports are the same.
-It is recommended to use only one.
-To select an output, you only need to select which thread to create at line 122 of /ros_rtk/src/driver/driver.cpp.
+**Note**:   This ROS driver supports for serial port and Ethernet port.
+The messages contents output by the two ports are the same.
+To switch between the two type of ports, go to *line 122* of /ros_rtk/src/driver/driver.cpp  and follow the operation in the comments.

-When you choose the Ethernet output method, you need first to run "netbios.py" to let openrtk know your IP.
-When print ".........   true " ,it shows openrtk has got your ip, you can do the following operations.
-The "netbios.py" is in "openrtk_ros" folder and you should run it in python3.
+When you choose the Ethernet port interface, you need first to run "netbios.py" inside the folder "openrtk_ros" to let OpenRTK330LI device get your Ubuntu system IP.
+If the console prints ".........   true ", it shows OpenRTK330LI has obtained your system IP address successfully, then the ROS driver can take effective.

 ### Operation